FREE SHIPPING ON ALL FEEL FREE ORDERS

 Kava bars are popping up all over the US, populating the streets of metropolitan cities as beacons of relaxation and healing.
-If you’ve seen a few show up in your neighborhood and wondered, what is a kava bar?
+If you’ve seen a few show up in your neighborhood and wondered, "What is a kava bar?"
 Then you’ve come to the right place.

 What is Kava?